🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 The Bottom Line

 India's tech hiring is recovering.
-But it's a selective recovery — and freshers are the last group to benefit from it.
+But it is a selective recovery — and freshers are the last group to benefit from it in the short term.
+That does not mean give up.
+It means change your strategy.

-Preparing for interviews right now?
-Practice SQL, Java, Manual Testing and more on CrackIT — free interview prep built for Indian IT aspirants.
+Practice SQL, Java, Manual Testing, Selenium and more on CrackIT — free interview prep built for Indian IT aspirants.

 Powered by Blogger.